JaydenPahukula/minesweeper/README.md

 - Game width/height* - Change the width/height of the playing field
 - Number of bombs* - Change the number of mines on the field
 - Automatic opening - Automatically open a zero tile when creating a new game
+- Show game stats - Show extra information about the current game.
+Currently the available stats are:
+    - 3BV - The theoretical minimum amount of clicks to beat the current game, without flagging or chording
+    - TpS - Tiles revealed per second

 \**these changes go into effect at the start of the next game*